open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >
 > Consider a biased coin which has probability  $p $
 >  of landing heads up.
 If
-> we toss this coin 3 independent times the possible outcomes are:
+> we toss this coin three independent times the possible outcomes are:
 >
 > $$\begin{array}{c c c}
 >   \hline